fenago/katacoda-scenarios/azure-functions/azure-functions-azure-cli/steps/11/text.md

         Invoke url: https://myfunctionapp.azurewebsites.net/api/httptrigger?code=cCr8sAxfBiow548FBDLS1....
 ```

-Copy the Invoke url value for your HttpTrigger, which you can now use to test your function in Azure.
+` the Invoke url value for your HttpTrigger, which you can now use to test your function in Azure.
 The URL contains a code query string value that is your function key.
 This key makes it difficult for others to call your HTTP trigger endpoint in Azure.